Chart Color Schemes

 The educational profile of Mansfield exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate was 20.9%, significantly lower than Victoria's average of 33.4%.
-Bachelor degrees were the most common at 14.4%, followed by graduate diplomas (3.5%) and postgraduate qualifications (3.0%).
-Vocational credentials were held by 42.4% of residents aged 15+, with advanced diplomas at 12.7% and certificates at 29.7%.
-Educational participation was high, with 26.8% of residents currently enrolled in formal education: 11.2% in primary, 7.3% in secondary, and 2.2% in tertiary education.
+The area's university qualification rate is 20.9%, significantly lower than Victoria's average of 33.4%.
+Bachelor degrees are the most common at 14.4%, followed by graduate diplomas (3.5%) and postgraduate qualifications (3.0%).
+Vocational credentials are prevalent, with 42.4% of residents aged 15+ holding such qualifications, including advanced diplomas (12.7%) and certificates (29.7%).
+Educational participation is high, with 26.8% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education